arc12/simpsons-pt/README.md

 __category_orders__ may be omitted and only need contain entries for those columns for which ordering is desired.
 It is structured:
 - {column heading}: list of categories.
 Example, where "Age" is a column heading: "category_orders": {"Age": ["< 50", "50 +"]}

+### detail - continuous
+- question: as above
+- continuous_cols [list with two members]: the column headings for the two continuous variables in the CSV file
+- category_orders: as above

 ### asset_map
-The source data is declared differently for categorical and continuous cases.
-For the former, use "category_counts" as the key.
-Both use CSV files and these should use capitalised words for headings and lower-case words (except for abbreviated names) for category values.
+The source data is declared differently for categorical and continuous cases:

-A "category_counts" must contain a column with heading "N" which is the tally and at least the columns declared in "outcome" and "initial_variable" entries in __detail__.
+- For categorical cases, the CSV must contain a column with heading "N" which is the tally and at least the columns declared in "outcome" and "initial_variable" entries in __detail__.
+- For continuous cases, it must contain both of the __continuous_cols__ and at least one categorical column.

+In both use "data" as the key in the __asset_map__ and follow the convention that capitalised words are used for headings and lower-case words (except for abbreviated names) for category values.